jamestalmage/lazy-singleton/readme.md

 const lazyInstance = new lazySingleton.Sync(SomeConstructor)(...argsToPass);
 lazyInstance().memberFunction();

-// it can be used as a lazy require wrapper const lazyRequire = require('lazy-singleton')(require);
+// it can be used as a lazy require wrapper - note we aren't chaining (...args) on the initial call. const lazyRequire = require('lazy-singleton')(require);
 const _ = lazyRequire('lodash');
 const lazyFoo = lazyRequire('foo');